Policies

 The seven standards are interconnected, meaning actions addressing one might also cater to others.
 Every organisation and business should adhere to the seven standards, but the application will vary depending on what's reasonable for each entity.
 While all entities, even those without employees, are expected to comply, only applicable aspects of the standards will concern those without workers.
 The Commission will evaluate compliance comprehensively, emphasising that organisations should meet all standards to eliminate discrimination, sexual harassment and other forms of unlawful behaviour in the workplace.

-The Sex Discrimination Act states that employers can be held accountable for any unlawful actions by their employees related to their work duties.
-This principle, termed 'vicarious liability', implies that if one employee behaves unlawfully towards another, the employer might be held legally responsible and face financial penalties.
+Employers can be held accountable for any unlawful actions by their employees related to their work duties.
+This principle, termed "vicarious liability", implies that if one employee behaves unlawfully towards another, the employer might be held legally responsible and face financial penalties.
 The determination of whether an employer took "all reasonable steps" to prevent such actions lies with the courts, not the Commission.
-However, adhering to the Commission's guidelines on satisfying the positive duties can assist employers in proving they aren't liable under this Act.
+However, adhering to the Commission's standards of the positive duty can assist employers in proving they aren't liable under this Act.

 Beginning December 12, 2023, the Commission will have the authority to:

-• initiate inquiries if they suspect an entity isn't adhering to the positive duty.
+- initiate inquiries if an entity isn't adhering to the positive duty.
 These suspicions can arise from various sources, including government agencies, affected individuals, worker unions, or media reports

-Elker is an anonymous reporting platform designed to help organisations comply with the positive duty guidelines.
-It assists organisations in the early detection of workplace issues through employee feedback and pulse surveys.
-Additionally, it offers comprehensive reporting pathways for the security of reporters, promoting an environment where minor incidents can be securely and anonymously reported.
+Elker is an anonymous reporting platform designed to help organisations comply with the new positive duty guidelines.
+The platform assists organisations in the early detection of workplace issues through employee feedback and pulse surveys.
+Additionally, it offers comprehensive reporting pathways for the security of reporters, encouraging a culture where employees are far more likely to speak up about workplace issues.

-View all the features and book a demonstration of Elker if you would like to learn more.
+View all the features or book a demonstration of Elker if you would like to learn more.